Big Game Hunting

 - Report your harvest online, by phone, or mobile app within 7 days as required by law.

 After you have used your last deer tag, you may help others hunt deer.
 You must have your hunting license with you, and you may not shoot or attempt to shoot a deer.

 Deer and bear may be transported either inside or outside the vehicle.

 - A deer carcass with head and deer carcass tag attached may be transported with the taker in attendance.

-- If someone other than the taker is transporting the deer or bear, taker must attach an additional tag to the carcass which must include the names and addresses of both the taker and the transporter.
+- If someone other than the taker is transporting the deer or bear, the taker must attach an additional tag to the carcass and include the names and addresses of both the taker and the transporter.
 The tag may be handwritten in ink or typed on any paper.

 - A deer carcass minus the head may be transported as above, but evidence of the sex of the deer must be intact.
 The deer carcass tag must be affixed to the carcass, and a tag supplied by the taker must also be attached showing the name and address of the taxidermist where the head was sent.

 - Heads of male deer may be transported to a taxidermist only if a tag supplied by the taker is attached bearing the taker’s signature, address, big game DOC #, number of points on each antler, and the name and address of the taxidermist.